-Note: This article is an encore presentation of an article I wrote at the end of last season.
+Note: This article is an encore presentation of an article that never gets old.

 The race season is finally over.
 After a long and demanding winter, you’re probably tired of skiing (regardless of whether the season was a triumph or a disappointment).
 It’s time to hang up your skis, pack away your gear, kick back, relax, and forget about ski racing for a few months, right?
 WRONG!!!

 Being the best ski racer you can be is not a part-time activity.
 It requires a year-round commitment and consistent effort in your physical, technical, tactical, and, yes, mental training.
 If you’re a ski racer serious about achieving your competitive goals, the end of the race season simply means it’s time to start your preparations for next season.
 After a short period of rest and relaxation, say, a week or two, you need to begin your planning and your training that will get you ready to continue your progress toward your goals next winter.

 Evaluate This Past Season

 The first thing you want to do is to look back on the recently completed race season and evaluate how you did.
 Here are several questions to ask yourself (and your coaches):

 • Did you improve physically, technically, tactically, and mentally?

 • Did you achieve the results you wanted (if not, why not)?

 • Did you make progress toward your long-term goals?

 • What areas do you need to improve on?